determined-ai/determined/CONTRIBUTING.md

 1. The first time you submit code, you'll need to [sign a CLA](https://determined.ai/cla/).

 1. Submit a pull request.
-Someone from the Determined AI team will review the request and provide feedback.
-Once we agree that the code is in good shape, we'll merge it into master.
+Someone from the Determined team will review the request and provide feedback.
+Once we agree that the code is in good shape, it will be merged it into master branch.

 ## Installation from Source